nikhilchauhan24/Heart-Disease-Prediction/README.md

 17. target: Heart disease (0= no, 1= yes).
 # Data Preprocessing Steps:
 1. Data cleaning:
-   * In this, I remove all NULL values using 'dropna'.
+   * In this, I have removed all the NULL values using 'dropna'.
    * Then, I have checked whether there is any NULL value present or not using
      df.isnull().any().